 There are ongoing fees and expenses associated with owning shares of an investment fund.
 An investment fund must prepare disclosure documents that contain key information about the fund.
 You can find more detailed information about the Fund in the public filings available at www.sedar.com.
 The indicated rates of return are the historical annual compounded total returns including changes in share value and reinvestment of all distributions and do not take into account certain fees such as redemption costs or income taxes payable by any securityholder that would have reduced returns.
 Investment funds are not guaranteed, their values change frequently, and past performance may not be repeated.

 Certain statements contained in this document constitute forward-looking information within the meaning of Canadian securities laws.
-Forward-looking information may relate to matters disclosed in this document and to other matters identified in public filings relating to the Fund, to the future outlook of the Fund and anticipated events or results and may include statements regarding the future financial performance of the Fund.
+Forward-looking information may relate to matters disclosed in this news release and to other matters identified in public filings relating to the Fund, to the future outlook of the Fund and anticipated events or results and may include statements regarding the future financial performance of the Fund.
 In some cases, forward-looking information can be identified by terms such as “may”, “will”, “should”, “expect”, “plan”, “anticipate”, “believe”, “intend”, “estimate”, “predict”, “potential”, “continue” or other similar expressions concerning matters that are not historical facts.
 Actual results may vary from such forward-looking information.
 Investors should not place undue reliance on forward-looking statements.
 These forward-looking statements are made as of the date hereof and we assume no obligation to update or revise them to reflect new events or circumstances.